Legorobotdude/esp8266-LED-matrix-clock/README.md

 SPI CLK = GPIO14
 SPI MOSI = GPIO13
 SPI MISO = GPIO12
 Wire CLK to CLK and MOSI to DIN.
-The CS pin from the 7219 can be connected to any GPOI, just define it in the code.
+The CS pin from the 7219 can be connected to any GPIO, just define it in the code.
 The default is 16.

+Adjust the matrix rotation in the setup for your Matrices.